 Unsafe Practices: Physical harm to others or self, threat of physical harm to others or self, and dangerous or abusive usage of tools and materials.
 This also includes unsafe operation of private vehicles on school property and any other unsafe practice.

-Weapons: Unauthorized possession or use of a firearm, or explosive device of any description and/or anything used to threaten or harm including, but not limited to firecrackers, compressed air-guns, pellet guns, BB guns, paint guns, or water guns.
+Weapons: Possession or use of a firearm, or explosive device of any description and/or anything used to threaten or harm including, but not limited to firecrackers, compressed air-guns, pellet guns, BB guns, paint guns, or water guns, except as authorized by law.

 Drug-Free Environment: Dixie Technical College has a policy of maintaining a drug-free environment.
 All students are hereby notified that the unlawful manufacture, distribution, dispensing, possession, or use of a controlled substance is prohibited in this institution’s facilities.
 The institution’s facilities are defined as all classrooms, restrooms, administrative and faculty offices, student lounge, parking, and common areas.